-Melissa Dubie is a research associate with the Indiana Resource Center for Autism and the Center for Health Equity at the Indiana Institute on Disability and Community, Indiana University, Bloomington.
+Melissa Dubie is an educational consultant with the Indiana Resource Center for Autism and the Center for Health Equity at the Indiana Institute on Disability and Community, Indiana University, Bloomington.

 Dubie holds a Bachelor’s degree in special education from Indiana State University, a Master’s Degree in special education from Ball State University, and a special education administration certification from Indiana University.